acidlabsStudios/EmployeeHandbook/moonlighting.md

 __A side business that’s different from your day job, as long as the commitment is only a few hours a week__ - If you come to work exhausted because you’re trying to start a full-time business on the side, it’s going to affect your performance here.

 __Serve as an advisor for another company, or be on a board, as long as there’s no conflict of interest__ - The time commitment must be under a few hours a month.
-And if there’s a scheduling conflict, acidlabs Studios gets priority.
+And if there’s a scheduling conflict, acidlabs gets priority.

 __Do volunteer or occasional pro-bono work for a cause you’re actively involved with__ - A little work here and there is fine, but, for example, becoming an organisation’s full-time web designer and being on the hook to work during your standard work day would not be OK.